WestDRI/wgpages/content/julia202202/julia-08-distributed2.md

 much larger number of cores!

 > ### Exercise "Distributed.4"
-> If you did the previous exercise on the login node, now submit a Slurm job running the same code on two full Uu nodes
+> If you did the previous exercise with an interactive job, now submit a Slurm batch job running the same code on 4 CPU
-> (4 CPU cores).
-If you did the previous exercise with Slurm, now change the number of workers.
+> cores.
+Next, try 8 cores.
 Did your timing change?

 ### Solution 2: parallel `for` loop with summation reduction